meyersh/CourseDisplayMap/README.md

 ```

 ...which is the exact format needed to initialize a TAFFY() database instance!
 During processing, each row is walked and missing data is filled foward (to accomodate labs and others,) a few fields are exploded, and the flag fields are added from the flags.json data.

+# Installation
+This html/js app is entirely self-contained and has been fully tested on Google Chrome (and appears to work fine on IE and Firefox.)
+Therefore, installation may be done by simply downloading the directory and opening CourseDisplayMap.html in a browser (preferably Chrome.)

+Centralized web deployment is also possible, simply load this repositoy (and submodules) into an internet accessible place.